Jarod Hatch

 Jarod Jason Lang Hatch is a Filipino swimmer who competed at the 2024 Summer Olympics.

 Early life and education

 Jarod Hatch was born on December 10, 1998 in Daly City, California in the United States.
 He would spend some part of his childhood in San Francisco before his family moved to Morgan Hill which he considers as his hometown and where he started his swimming career.

 He attended Sobrato High School in Morgan Hill, California where he graduated from in 2017.
 He would enter the University of California, Berkeley under a swimming scholarship and pursued a major in business.
 He graduated in 2021.

 Career

 High school

-Hatch has swam for Sobrato High.
+Hatch swam for Sobrato High.
 He bagged an individual Central Coast Section championship in the 200 freestyle, and had two runner-up and one third place finish in the California Interscholastic Federation (CIF) State Championships.
 Aside from being a swimmer, Hatch was also a water polo player for his high school.